Skip to main content

 Custom Fields

-To customize the form input for a custom field you defined in your plugin, use the Custom Field Components instead.
+To customize the form input for a custom field you defined in your plugin, use Custom Field Components instead.

 Let's say you want to replace the default HTML description editor with a markdown editor component: